Danack/RfcCodex/rfc_attitudes.md

 The PHP language is not a perfect design.
 But internals would prefer to not make the language any worse by adding features that have many edge-cases.

-Although the [Allow function calls in constant expressions](https://wiki.php.net/rfc/calls_in_constant_expressions) clearly makes PHP be more powerful, it does so in a way that dramatically increases the number of edge-cases - in this case by allowing some, but not all functions to be used in const initializers.
+Although the [Allow function calls in constant expressions](https://wiki.php.net/rfc/calls_in_constant_expressions) clearly makes PHP more powerful, it does so in a way that dramatically increases the number of edge-cases - in this case by allowing some, but not all functions to be used in const initializers.

 ### Small ratio of reward to work involved and BC breaks.